CarlosMecha/carlosmecha.github.com/_posts/2020-10-20-segment-acquisition.markdown

 I'm not sure if these lessons are a common experience for people who works (or worked) at Segment, but I just want to thank everyone I worked with during these 3 short, fast and crazy years.
-I would a completely different person if I didn't join Segment at that time.
+I would a completely different person and engineer if I didn't join Segment at that time.

 _(This post took 3 hours to write.
 I estimate a normal human being would take 1 hour)_